 - 1. Academy Awards of Merit shall be given annually to honor outstanding artistic and scientific achievements in theatrically released feature-length motion pictures, and to honor other achievements as provided for in these rules and approved by the Board of Governors. - 2.
-Awards shall be conferred at an annual Awards ceremony (The Oscars). - 3.
-Awards of Merit in the form of the gold statuette trophy of the Academy (Oscar) shall be conferred annually for the following achievements:
+Awards shall be conferred at annual Awards ceremonies.